 The mandated reporter is required to report even if their knowledge is incomplete.
 The role of the mandated reporter is to assess for reasonable cause to suspect abuse.
 The mandated reporter identifies reasonable cause and leaves the investigation to specially trained workers in the CWS.

 The mandated reporter does not:

-When talking with children to establish reasonable cause, find a private place and remain calm.
-Be honest, opening, and up front with the child.
+When talking with children to establish reasonable cause, find a private place, and remain calm.
+Be honest, open, and upfront with the child.
 Be supportive.
 Listen to the child and stress that it's not the child's fault.
 Do not overreact, make judgments, make promises, nor interrogate or investigate.

 In the case of suspected sexual abuse, avoid talking in detail with the child about the incident.
 There are special guidelines that apply to the case of suspected sexual abuse.
-Usually CWS and law enforcement work together to interview the child same time using specially trained professionals
+Usually, CWS and law enforcement work together to interview the child at the same time using specially trained professionals

 Mandated reporters are required to make a report of suspected child abuse if they have reasonable cause to suspect that a child is a victim of child abuse under any of the following circumstances:

-It is not required that the child come before the mandated reporter in order to make a report of suspected child abuse.
+It is not required that the child comes before the mandated reporter in order to make a report of suspected child abuse.

 Crimes committed against the child should be reported directly to law enforcement.
-If the child is in imminent danger, contact law enforcement immediately.
+If you're uncertain if the incidence criminal, you can contact the CWS anyway, if the child is in imminent danger, contact law enforcement immediately.
 Imminent danger is when the child is placed at immediate risk or a substantial risk of harm.
-In other words how direct is the threat to the child the danger must be immediate or nearly immediate (Research foundation, 2011).
+In other words, how direct is the threat to the child the danger must be immediate or nearly immediate.3

 No more than one report from any institution school or agency is required, but the report should include names and contact information of everyone who has knowledge of the situation.